thisisvictor/WSProcessor/README.md

 WSProcessor
 ===========

-The following describes the general structure of this library and what the files are for.
+The following describes the general structure of this Processing library and what the files are for.

 Created by Victor Cheung some time in May 2014.